KisingiMichael/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 10. Look in the mirror
 sets the mode of the file hello the same as olleh’s mode.
+11. Directories
+adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.